 Analysis Methodology

-These methods power the Analysis section on trader profiles.
+These methods power Polyanna's trader profile analysis.
 Every number has a documented formula — no black boxes.

-Market Signals answers: "Which official market contexts, keywords, and short phrases does this trader tend to trade best versus other profiled traders?"
+Performance Attribution answers: "Which market themes does this trader tend to trade best versus other profiled traders?"
 It is profile-first, all-time, and built from resolved market outcomes plus official Polymarket metadata.

 Signal Generation#